 Your friend, relative or partner is trying to make sense of what has happened.
 It can take time but with your support you can help to ease their trauma and come to terms with the assault.

 The following simple guidelines give you some ideas about how you can help.
+You’ll also find organisations that offer useful advice on our external support page.

 Listen, don’t question